 As it is widely considered unattractive, this condition often causes those with it to feel very self-conscious, and they often try to keep their mouths closed in social situations.
-This stops them from smiling and communicating as they might otherwise, and often leads to social anxiety, social isolation, depression, and a lower quality of life.
+This stops them from smiling and communicating in social situations, and often leads to social anxiety, social isolation, depression, and a lower quality of life.

 An overjet can make it challenging to bite, chew, speak, drink, and perform other common oral functions.
 It can also cause the teeth to rub together unnaturally, causing jaw or tooth pain in some people.

-This article describes what an overjet is, how it compares to overbite and underbite, its causes, and some of the treatment options that are available to improve it.
+This article describes what an overjet is, how it compares to overbite and underbite, the key causes of an overjet, and some of the treatment options that are available to improve it.